This post contains affiliate links. Read my full disclosure here.

 Counting the chickens

-I took my copy of Let's Hatch Chicks! (affiliate link) along when I visited my grandchildren this spring.
+I took my copy of Let's Hatch Chicks! along when I visited my grandchildren this spring.
 My grandson remembers my chickens from his previous visits and likes to find chicken pictures to show me.
 He and his family enjoyed Violet's sweet story.

 You might recognize author Lisa Steele as the founder of the blog Fresh Eggs Daily® which focuses on natural chicken keeping and gardening.
 Her family has raised and loved chickens for the past five generations.
 Lisa's first three books are written for adults; Let's Hatch Chicks! is her first book for children.
 To purchase Lisa's books from Amazon, use the links below.